If you are one of the many who have been wondering, “Is the nightlife in NYC dead?” – The answer is, “Absolutely not!”

 While this may be embraced at private events and high ticket events, it’s surely not something that will be welcomed by nightclubs, bars, and lounges that thrive on large crowds.

-One of my biggest concerns is that vaccination requirements are likely to be used as a form of discrimination.
-Which, as I have mentioned in other nightlife articles, is a rampant problem with many top clubs.
+It’s important to note that, according to the CDC, regardless of your vaccination status, you are still at risk of infection in crowds.
+And one of my biggest concerns is that vaccination requirements are likely to be used as a form of discrimination.
+Which is a rampant problem with many top clubs.
+Both reasons either make vaccination requirements potentially problematic or questionable.

 Pop-Up Parties Are Rivaling Popular Nightclubs